Book Writing 101: Everything You Need To Know About Dialogue

 —Payton

-I digress.
-Today, in the bookish things’ category, I am giving you guys a February Romance Reading Challenge.
-It’s very much like Booktober, where the bookish community participates in various thriller, horror, and downright creepy reading challenges to get in the Halloween holiday spirit.
-However, this reading challenge comes with a twist: classics.
-In this reading challenge, we’re going to be reading classic romances.
-Not only will we start the year of strong with some of the well-known classics but will be in the mushy mood all month!
+I am giving you guys a romance reading challenge for the month of February!
+If you’ve ever heard of Booktober, when every year during October, the bookish community participates in various spooky reading challenges to get in the Halloween holiday spirit.
+Instead of reading horror or thriller, we’re going to be reading romances, with a twist—we’re reading classic romances!
+Not only will we start the year off strong with popular classics but this list will keep our heads and hearts in the right places as Valentine’s day draws nearer.
 Let’s get reading!

 Jane Eyre by Charlotte Bronte